-Images .png, .gif, and .jpg Other files .html, .css, .js, .jar, and .zip files
+Images .png, .gif, and .jpg Other files .html, .css, .js, .jar, .zip, and .xsl files

 Before adding managed files, be aware of the following requirements:

 - You must have write access to the current process application or toolkit to add external files as assets. - The files that you add must be 100 MB or less.